 The University's interest in the educational welfare of its students is demonstrated through primary concern for remedial measures.
-The University makes available the full counseling and medical resources to assist students in confronting constructively problems leading to involvement with drugs or alcohol.
-Every student concerned about problems resulting from the use of illegal drugs or alcohol is encouraged to seek help from the Health Center (telephone (323) 343-3333).
-The Health Center will treat such voluntary relationships as confidential and not subject to disciplinary action.
+The University makes available the full counseling and medical resources to assist students in constructively confronting problems leading to involvement with drugs or alcohol.
+Every student concerned about problems resulting from the use of illegal drugs or alcohol is encouraged to seek help from the Health Center at (323) 343-3333.
+The Health Center will treat such voluntary calls from the students confidentially and not subject them to disciplinary action.
 The Health Center also maintains a complete listing of referral resources in the community that can provide students with specific assistance once an assessment has been made by a physician or counselor.